psholtz/MIT-SICP/Projects-S2005/Project1/mit-scheme/README.md

 **Basebot implementation in MIT-Scheme.**

-To run this script from the command line, write:
+To load the script into memory when starting the interpreter:

 > scheme --load basebot.scm

+To load the script into memory once the interpreter is running:

+> (load "basebot.scm")